jp7677/dxvk-nvapi/README.md

 Setting `DXVK_NVAPI_ALLOW_OTHER_DRIVERS=1` is needed for successful DXVK-NVAPI initialization when using a driver other than the NVIDIA proprietary driver or Mesa NVK.
 The reported driver version on drivers other than the NVIDIA proprietary driver will be 999.99.
 Overriding the reported driver version is still recommended.
 The reported GPU arrchitecture for other vendors is always Pascal to prevent attempts to initialize DLSS.
 This behavior cannot be changed without modifying the source code.

+### Vulkan Reflex layer

+The Vulkan Reflex layer, when built as a Linux-side layer, is not installed into a Wine prefix.
+Instead it's installed like any other Vulkan implicit layer.
+It is distributed as a pair of files:

+- `VkLayer_DXVK_NVAPI_reflex.json` (the layer manifest)
+- `libdxvk_nvapi_vkreflex_layer.so` (the layer library)

+To make it discoverable by your Vulkan loader:

+1. Do one of the following:
+    - Export full path to the directory containing the layer manifest in `VK_ADD_IMPLICIT_LAYER_PATH` environment variable (e.g. `VK_ADD_IMPLICIT_LAYER_PATH="${HOME}/dxvk-nvapi/layer"`)
+        - Note that `VK_ADD_IMPLICIT_LAYER_PATH` works only with Vulkan loader v1.3.296 or newer
+        - If you already have `VK_ADD_IMPLICIT_LAYER_PATH` set and pointing to a directory with some other implicit layer manifest, it is possible to pass multiple paths by separating them with `:`
+    - Install the layer manifest into one of default implicit layer search paths (e.g. `${XDG_DATA_HOME}/vulkan/implicit_layer.d` where Steam usually installs its layers)
+2. If needed, edit the layer manifest to ensure that its `library_path` points to the layer library
+     - For example, if the layer library is in the same directory as the layer manifest, the path should be `./libdxvk_nvapi_vkreflex_layer.so`
+         - Note that the distributed layer manifest by default assumes this scenario; therefore there is no need to edit the manifest if the layer library is kept in the same directory as the manifest file
+     - For other scenarios where the layer library is nearby, relative paths work as well (e.g. `../../../lib/libdxvk_nvapi_vkreflex_layer.so`)
+     - It's also possible to provide full path to the layer library (e.g. `/home/user/dxvk-nvapi/layer/libdxvk_nvapi_vkreflex_layer.so`)
+     - Finally, if the layer library is in one of the paths searched by dynamic linker (like `/usr/lib`, this depends on the distro), it's possible to set the library path to just the name of the layer library: `"library_path": "libdxvk_nvapi_vkreflex_layer.so"`

+Because the layer could interfere with other Vulkan applications that don't use Reflex, it is currently _disabled by default_ even when installed.
+To enable it, export `DXVK_NVAPI_VKREFLEX=1` as environment variable.
+When an application attempts to use Vulkan Reflex and the layer isn't installed and enabled, the following message should be logged at `info` log level: `info:nvapi64:<-NvAPI_Vulkan_InitLowLatencyDevice: Not supported`, with an explanation directing the user to verify the layer's setup.

+Running `env DXVK_NVAPI_VKREFLEX=1 vulkaninfo` can serve as a quick setup check to verify that both files are in correct locations.
+If the layer manifest was found, there will be an entry like `VK_LAYER_DXVK_NVAPI_reflex (DXVK-NVAPI Vulkan Reflex compatibility layer)` on the list of discovered Vulkan layers.
+Additionally, if the layer manifest was found but the layer library couldn't be loaded (perhaps due to incorrect `library_path` in the manifest), an error similar to `ERROR: [Loader Message] Code 0 : /home/user/.local/share/vulkan/implicit_layer.d/./libdxvk_nvapi_vkreflex_layer.so: cannot open shared object file: No such file or directory` will be logged on stderr before any standard output.

+Like any other (glibc-based) Linux shared library, layer compiled on a system with newer version of glibc will _not_ run on systems with older version of glibc.
+If you are running a distro with older glibc than the ones prebuilt binaries are distributed for, it is likely that building your own library from source will be required.

 ## Tweaks, debugging and troubleshooting

 See the [DXVK-NVAPI Wiki](https://github.com/jp7677/dxvk-nvapi/wiki) for common issues and workarounds.